rfitzus/LabelsForPOs/README.md

 2. Highlight lines from the top grid and add them to the bottom grid.
 3. Modify quantities for each label in the bottom table.
 4. Print your list of labels through a BAQ Report.

-More detail on the program can be found under [PO Receipt Barcodes.](http://ralston-erp1/wiki/index.php/inventory/630/po-receipt-barcodes/)

 ![](images/04-LabelPOReceipts_01-1024x714.png)